-by Carl Edward Rasmussen, 2017-09-21Release of green house gases, such as carbon dioxide, or CO2, into the atmosphere is causing global warming.
-The underlying physical mechanism has been well understood at least since the 1970s.
+Release of green house gases, such as carbon dioxide, or CO2, into the atmosphere is causing global warming.
+The underlying physical mechanism has been well understood for a long time; a quantitative account is given by S. Arrhenius in 1896 On the Influence of Carbonic Acid in the Air upon the Temperature of the Ground; an essentially current overview is given by this report from the 1970s.
 More recently, attempts have been made to limit the release of green house gases both nationally and globally, most prominently the Kyoto Protocol in force from 2005 and the Paris Agreement in force from 2016.
 In this note I assess the progress made so far in limiting atmospheric carbon dioxide concentration.

 An excellent source of recent historical monthly measurements of the atmospheric concentration of carbon dioxide at Mauna Loa in Hawaii is available at this site, the actual data being available here.
 Thank you to the National Oceanic and Atmospheric Administration (NOAA) for providing this.
 The data set contains monthly average measurements from 1958 until today, figure 1:

-The seasonal variation as a function of calendar month and year, the coloured equi-concentration curves are labeled with the magnitude of the contribution in ppm.
-There is a wrap-around boundary condition between December and January.
-The seasonal component shows a fairly rapid decrease in the four and a half monts between middle of May and end of September or early October (when photosynthesis is most active in the northern hemisphere), followed by a slower rise over seven and a half months to the middle of May.
+The data shows a pronounced seasonal variation, which is caused by plants taking up more carbon dioxide in the summer than in winter.
+The inferred seasonal variation is shown for three particular years in the top left inset.
+The seasonal component shows a fairly rapid decrease in the four and a half months between middle of May and end of September or early October (when photosynthesis is most active in the northern hemisphere), followed by a slower rise over seven and a half months to the middle of May.
 The seasonal component is itself slowly changing, becoming more pronounced with time, and moving earlier in the year.
-The peak to peak magnitude has grown from 5.8 ppm in 1958 to 7 ppm in 2017.
-The average of the seasonal component over a year is always zero.
+The peak to peak magnitude has grown from 5.8 ppm in 1958 to 7.0 ppm in 2020.
+The seasonal component has a wrap-around boundary condition between December and January, and its average over a year is zero.

 What is the growth of carbon dioxide in the graph?
 The growth rate is the instantaneous slope of the de-seasonalised curve (also called the derivative) and is measured in parts per million per year [ppm/y].
 However, the raw instantaneous growth rate isn't that useful to plot for two reasons: firstly, the instantaneous growth rate is not itself that interesting, because it doesn't reveal much about how the carbon dioxide concentration is evolving over finite intervals of time, and secondly, the instantaneous growth rate is both very variable and associated with a large amount of statistical uncertainty, as our data only contains monthly measurements.
 To overcome this issue, we either 1) first compute the instantaneous growth rate and then average the result locally in time, or 2) first average the concentration values locally in time, and then compute the growth rates.
 In fact these two views are mathematically equivalent, so you can use whichever interpretation you prefer.
-The resulting growth rates are shown in figure 3:
+The resulting growth rates are shown in figure 1 bottom (right axis).

 The National Oceanographic and Atmospheric Administration (NOAA) also provide a graph of carbon dioxide growth, which looks similar to the plots presented here.
 The difference is that the plots presented here emphasises the continuous nature of the process (rather than discrete yearly, or decade-long average growth events), and they quantify uncertainty.

 So, what does the data tell us?
 It shows that all is not well in the state of the atmosphere!
 In order to prevent further warming, the carbon dioxide levels must not grow any further.
 On the growth curve, this corresponds the curve having to settle down to 0 ppm/y.
 There is absolutely no hint in the data that this is happening.
-On the contrary, the rate of growth is itself growing, having now reached about 2.4 ppm/y the highest growth rate ever seen in modern times.
+On the contrary, the rate of growth is itself growing, having now reached about 2.47 ppm/y the highest growth rate ever seen in modern times.
 This is not just a "business as usual" scenario, it is worse than that, we're actually moving backward, becoming more and more unsustainable with every year.
 This shows unequivocally that the efforts undertaken so-far to limit green house gases such as carbon dioxide are woefully inadequate.